e2r3p13/durex/README.md

 - [ ] Create a pidfile to avoid launching several Durex instances
 - [ ] Implement my own `daemon` function
 - [x] Don't write to crontab if it has already been done
-- [ ] Implement a `getpass` function to hide the password on client side
 - [x] Clean the victim's machine with the make clean rule